MIND ON FIRE: THE LIFE OF JACOB BOEHME

 “His bodily Presence was mean, his Stature small, his Forehead low, his Temples prominent, his Nose aquiline, his Eyes grey and rather of an Azure-Cast, bright and clear, like the Windows of Solomon’s Temple; his Beard was short and thin; And altho' the Tone of his Voice was low, yet he was mild and affable in his Discourse; modest in his Deportment, discreet and judicious in his Words, humble in his Walk and Conversation, patient in Sufferings; also meek and lowly in Heart: His Spirit, so highly illuminated of God beyond any Thing Nature could produce, and his extremely pure and very intelligible Style, according to the highest and best German Standard, are left to the Reader’s Sagacity to examine and recognize in the divine Light, by these his unsophisticated Writings.”
 (Frankenberg)

 Any biography of the Teutonic Theosopher must be a brief one, since there is little to tell about his outward life, though the productions of his inward life extend to many volumes.
 He was naturally meek, self-effacing and reflective.
-He lived the quiet life of a pious tradesman until the contents of his volcanic mind spilled irresistibly over into the world, bringing him unwanted notoriety and adventure.
+He lived the quiet life of a pious tradesman until the contents of his volcanic mind spilled over into the wider world, bringing him unwanted notoriety and adventure.

-He was born in 1575, probably on April 24th, at the village of Alt Seidenberg in Upper Lusatia, a mile from the city of Gorlitz.
+He was born in 1575, April 24th, at the village of Alt Seidenberg in Upper Lusatia, a mile from the city of Gorlitz.
 The name Boehme probably derives from nearby Bohemia.
 Though the village was poor, it had a schoolhouse where Jacob received a basic education.
 His father was a peasant landowner, an elder in the church, and had enough financial wherewithal to apprentice his son to a shoemaker.
 In 1599 Jacob became a master cobbler, joined the Guild, married a godly woman and bought a house in Gorlitz, where he became a prosperous tradesman.

 Gorlitz c.
 1600